 Sony has perfected what is known as a “mirrorless camera” that eliminates many of the mechanical parts that wear out fastest in a traditional camera.

-If you’re serious about vlogging and willing to invest in the best camera, the newly released RX1000 VI is a perfect choice.
+If you’re serious about vlogging and willing to invest in the best camera, the newly released RX100 VI is a perfect choice.

 Taking any of the cameras I’ve listed above would be foolish.
-It wouldn’t take more than a day or two for the dust, water or other elements to render those cameras broken.
-That’s where an adventure travel camera comes in handy.
+It wouldn’t take more than a day or two for the dust, water or other elements to render those cameras broken and useless.

-The Hero 6 is the flagship camera of the GoPro lineup and boasts some amazing specs.
-It captures brilliant 4K footage, an LCD preview screen and the ability to take it anywhere, even underwater.
+The GoPro Hero 8 is the flagship camera of the GoPro lineup and boasts some amazing specs like stabilized 4K at 60fps, waterproof casing and the ability to stream live.

 Not everybody cares about video.
 As “The Photographer”, your goal is to capture the still image in the best quality possible.

-Obviously there are numerous cameras that can do this well, but here are the two I recommend for both the smaller and larger budget.
+Obviously there are numerous cameras that can do this well, but here are the two I recommend for both the smaller and larger budgets.

 Both the Canon 70D and the 80D are excellent first steps into the world of DSLR.
 While you can get some beautiful shots with the compact travel cameras listed above, the Canon 80D is going to give you much more control as well as the ability to switch lenses.